actionsflow/actionsflow/docs/creating-triggers.md

 # Core concepts

-- Each Actionsflow trigger can be created as an npm package or as a [local trigger](./creating-triggers/creating-a-local-trigger.md)
+- Actionsflow triggers can be created either as an npm package or as a [local trigger](./creating-triggers/creating-a-local-trigger.md).
-- Trigger exports a class with `run` method for getting the initial results.
+- Trigger files export a class with a `run` method for getting the initial results.

 A typical trigger class looks like this: